EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

   * 'client\_cred' parameter containing the Client's public key formatted as a COSE_Key, if the Client needs to directly send that to the AS2,
   * 'scope' parameter set to a CBOR array containing:
     - the broker's topic as first element, and
-    - the string "publisher" for publishers and "subscriber" for subscribers as second element
+    - the string "publisher" if the client request to be a publisher, "subscriber" if the client request to be a subscriber, or a CBOR array containing both, if the client request to be both.
   * 'get_pub_keys' parameter set to the empty array if the Client needs to retrieve the public keys of the other pubsub members
   * OPTIONALLY, if needed, the 'pub_keys_repos' parameter